dsa-ferreira/pyproducer/README.md

 # How to use

+Call the pyproducer.py with the python interpreter.

+## To define the events

 Create a python package (default is `models.py` but target can be changed) with your classes that represent the Events and extend EventBase.
 In this class, create a class, decorate it with the `@event` decorator and add a `payload` field to it with a value object of that extends the Datatype class.
 ```